karsekar/pulsefeeding-analysis/README.md

 # pulsefeeding-analysis

 ## Introduction
+*NOTE: This Github will contain all code upon publication of the manuscript*

 The data and MATLAB and Python code used for analysis and figure generation of *E. coli* pulsing/starvation project is provided here.
 All the MATLAB code was written in version 2015b.

 ## The parts